kkredit/scramble-squares-solver/README.md

 Each implementation uses the same high-level algorithm.
 Data structures represent pieces as arrangements of sides and boards as arrangements of pieces.
-The algorithm recursively places each possible next piece in the next spot at each possible rotation. if that placement is illegal, it stops recurring down that tree.
+The algorithm recursively places each possible next piece in the next spot at each possible rotation.
+If that placement is illegal, it stops recurring down that tree.
 When it has placed all nine pieces successfully, it has found a solution.
 Solutions are printed out as (piece, rotation) tuples.
 The algorithm doesn't account for rotations, so it finds four solutions.